awaazo/awaazo/README.md

 - Additional APIs will be integrated as required.

 ### Database:
-- **MySQL**: Chosen for its reliability, performance, and widespread adoption.
+- **MSSQL**: Chosen for its reliability, performance, and widespread adoption.

 ### Hosting and Deployment:
 - Platforms under consideration include **Vercel**, **Netlify**, and **AWS**.
 However, given our choice of Next.js, Vercel would provide a seamless deployment experience.